igutierrez04/ninja_gold/README.md

     - NINJA BONUS: Have the activities be color-coded (+ money is green,
         - money is red)
-    -NINJA BONUS: Add a reset button to restart the game -SENSEI BONUS: HAve the activities display in decending ordeer, with the most recent activity first
+    -NINJA BONUS: Add a reset button to restart the game -SENSEI BONUS: Have the activities display in decending order, with the most recent activity first
     - SENSEI BONUS: Provide winning parameters to the game -- for example, a user must obtain 500 gold in less than 15 moves.
 Only display the reset button once the user has lost or won.
-    -SENSEI BONUS: Complete the "/process_money" route without 4 conditional statemeents (i.e. without doing if farm... elif cave... etc.)
+    -SENSEI BONUS: Complete the "/process_money" route without 4 conditional statements (i.e. without doing if farm... elif cave... etc.)